quintel/documentation/docs/main/electricity-conversion.md

 _Checkout: the ['Heat pumps'](heat-pumps) infopage to see how heat pumps work.
 For more information about the district heating and industrial heating networks, go to the ['District heating'](heat-networks) infopage._

 For the industrial heat network only electric boilers are available as a power-to-heat technology.
-It is important to note that in the ETM, these boilers can only be fitted to existing natural gas or hydrogen heaters.
+It is important to note that in the ETM, these boilers are fitted to existing natural gas or hydrogen heaters.
 These boilers are available for the following sub-sectors: refineries, chemical, food and paper.
 You can determine the capacity of both the power-to-heat boilers and the heaters in the corresponding industry sub-sector under Demand  > ['Industry'](https://pro.energytransitionmodel.com/scenario/demand/industry/energy-demand-in-the-industry).
 The willingness-to-pay can be set under Flexibility > Electricity conversion > ['Conversion to heat for industry'](https://pro.energytransitionmodel.com/scenario/flexibility/flexibility_conversion/conversion-to-heat-for-industry).

-## Effect of willingness-to-pay
-{DESCRIPTION OF WILLINGNESS-TO-PAY}
-{EXPLANATION OF ACTIVE ROLE IN MARKET CLEARING}
-{EFFECT OF WTP ON MERIT ORDER, SEE MERIT ORDER}

-## Other types of flexible demand

 ### Electricity storage
-Storage options for excess electricity can be set under ['Storage'](https://pro.energytransitionmodel.com/scenario/flexibility/flexibility_storage/electricity-storage) in the ETM.
-Here you can change the percentage of household batteries and car batteries that is used to store excess electricity from the grid which is then released at another moment.
-The specs of household batteries are documented in their [node source analysis](https://github.com/quintel/etdataset-public/blob/master/nodes_source_analyses/households/households_flexibility_p2p_electricity.converter.xlsx) and for electric vehicles in their [node source analysis](https://github.com/quintel/etdataset-public/blob/master/nodes_source_analyses/transport/transport_car_using_electricity.converter.xlsx).
-For both options you need to have installed household batteries or electric cars in your scenario in order to see an effect.
-You can also choose to store electricity in large-scale battery systems connected to the grid or underground pumped hydro storage.
+Consumption by electricity storage technologies, also known as power-to-power, is another form of flexible electricity demand.
+An example of this is charging by batteries.
+For electricity storage two types of behaviour are available: one that is based on willingness-to-pay and willingness-to-accept prices and another that uses a forecasting algorithm.
+On the ['Electricity storage'](electricity-storage) infopage you can read more about both types of behaviour.

 ### Export
-Excess electricity can be exported to neighbouring countries through the interconnectors between these countries.
+Electricity can be exported to neighbouring countries through the interconnectors between these countries.
 The capacity of these interconnectors is limited and can be adjusted in the Flexibility > ['Import/Export'](https://pro.energytransitionmodel.com/scenario/flexibility/electricity_import_export/interconnector-1) sub-section.
-Also, at times of excess electricity due to large amounts of solar or wind energy, neighbouring countries will most likely also have to deal with this excess electricity.
-To avoid unrealistic estimations of electricity that can be exported you can limit the interconnector capacity.
+The behaviour of export is then very similar to flexible electricity conversion technologies.
+The main difference is that the willingness-to-pay of export is given by the price of the interconnector, which represents the electricity price in the neighbouring country.
+In the Import/Export sub-section you can change this price or upload an hourly price curve to model the hourly electricity price in the neighbouring country.